MicrosoftDocs/fabric-docs/docs/enterprise/metrics-app-calculations.md

 ### Interactive delay and interactive rejection

 When you look at these visuals, you only see what’s affecting your capacity at a specific timepoint.
-These visuals don’t include future capacity smoothing.
-However, background smoothed consumption could lower the amount of usage available for interactive requests in future timepoints.
+These visuals include usage that was [smoothed](throttling.md#balance-between-performance-and-reliability) into the current evaluation window.
+Later timepoints might include additional smoothed usage that isn't impacting this timepoint.
+Background smoothed consumption could lower the amount of usage available for interactive requests in future timepoints.

 * **Interactive delay** - A 250% interactive delay means that Fabric is attempting to fit 25 minutes of consumption into the next 10 minutes.